jazzi/jazzi.github.io/_posts/2025-12-28-install-owntone-music-server-on-raspberrypi.md

 > Mac via AirPlay, Accept or Refuse

 Choose *Accept* and the PIN code will show out, just open OwnTone WebUI in another computer and input that code, done.

+### Where to find answers?

+A great source for resolving problems is the offical website of [OwnTone on GitHub](https://github.com/owntone/owntone-server/issues/1885).